Welcome to the Department of Business Administration

 Break cultural barriers.
 The multinational business concentration prepares students to handle the special issues encountered in conducting business across national borders.
 Students learn how to meet the challenges of language, culture and legal differences that exist when conducting business between two or more countries.
 Upon graduation, students are ready to take on roles as liaisons and managers who handle international issues either within the company or between the company and its vendors or customers.
 The curriculum combines foreign language, government and business courses.
 Students enrolled in the Multinational Business Concentration must schedule one of the Study Abroad trips as a requirement of their degree.

 Nicholls State University currently offers both French and Spanish courses through its Department of Languages and Literature.
 If they wish, students may also choose to minor in either French or Spanish.
-Visit the Department of Languages and Literature for details on foreign language course offerings.
+Visit the Department of English, Modern Languages, & Cultural Studies for details on foreign language course offerings.

 Learn the art of negotiation.
 The pre-law concentration focuses on the issues that are most important for success in law school and a subsequent career in law.